 - Commentaries: These short opinion pieces are evaluated for content by the Editors and may be sent to outside reviewers.
 Submit directly to the Editor-in-Chief, Jason C. Grabosky.

 - Letters: Letters should directly address ideas or facts presented in the Journal and should be submitted directly to the Editor-in-Chief.

-Authors can learn more about special instructions for writing and submitting to the publication.
+Authors should consult the Author Guidelines for writing and submitting to the publication.

 What are AUF Video Abstracts?